bede/deacon/README.md

 ### Filtering

-The main command `deacon filter` accepts an index path followed by up to two query FASTA/FASTQ file paths, depending on whether query sequences originate from stdin, a single file, or paired input files.
+The main command `deacon filter` accepts an index path followed by up to two FASTA/FASTQ file paths, depending on whether input sequences originate from stdin, a single file, or paired input files.
 Paired queries are supported as either separate files or interleaved stdin, and written interleaved to either stdout or file, or else to separate paired output files.
 For paired reads, distinct minimizer hits originating from either mate are counted.
-By default, query sequences must meet both an absolute threshold of 2 minimizer hits (`-a 2`) and a relative threshold of 1% of minimizers (`-r 0.01`) to pass the filter.
+By default, input sequences must meet both an absolute threshold of 2 minimizer hits (`-a 2`) and a relative threshold of 1% of minimizers (`-r 0.01`) to pass the filter.
 Filtering can be inverted for e.g. host depletion using the `--deplete` (`-d`) flag.
 Gzip, Zstandard, and xz compression formats are detected automatically by file extension.

 **Examples**